Codit/Codit.Blog.Cache/ReadMe.md

 ## Cache operation Invoker ##

 The IOperationInvoker is the last step before calling the actual implementation of your service, here you have the power of skipping the implementation and returning a custom message.

-This method can be implemented
+You can adapt the following method to have your custom decision on continuing the service call or not.

      public Task<object> InvokeOperationAsync(object instance, object[] inputs, object state)

-The example code excludes retrieving the operationId and creation of the return message.
+The example code excludes retrieving the OrganisationId from the As4 Pull request, and creation of the return message.
 If you want to know more about As4, the Codit blog has a serie [As4 For Dummies](http://www.codit.eu/blog/2016/02/01/as4-for-dummies-part-i-introduction/)

+**Warning**: Once you read a message, the status is set to Read and cannot be read afterwards.
+The only solution for this is copying the message to a new message.

 Steps to be taken to host this behavior in BizTalk: